montoyamoraga/tiny-trainable-instruments/docs/installation.md

 If you've made it this far, welcome to our project!
 We're super happy to have you here :)

-## Python and TensorFlow
+## TensorFlow, Python, Jupyter

 For Instrument0, you only need Arduino libraries.
-For Instrument1 and Instrument2, you also need to have Python and TensorFlow installed on your computer.
+For Instrument1 and Instrument2, you also need to have Python, in order to train with TensorFlow and Jupyter on your computer.

 Your computer might have Python already installed, and it might be one that is not compatible with the TensorFlow version we are using.

 In order to be able to manage different versions of Python, we suggest installing the tool pyenv https://github.com/pyenv/pyenv.

 ### Linux